bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

   - Get the tank up to Rocktoise as the primary attack to draw its aggro toward the tank.
 Meanwhile, your healer's gambits should be set up for them to be slinging cure spells or Potions/Hi-Potions frequently.
 The healer should also be prepared to recover any status effects on the party (if you don't have gambit slots, just issue the commands manually).
 Finally, your DPS will be primarily attacking with their gambit setup, typically by targeting the foe the tank/party leader is attacking.
   - Rocktoise will start increasing its attack frequency when around 30-20% HP remaining.
 This is a perfect time to unleash quickenings to deplete the remaining health.
 - Once defeated, return to Pilika to get your reward and complete the hunt, awarding **The Cry of Its Power**.
 Talk to the moogle again to start the side quest, where they hand you a Merchant's Armband.
 No matter what you decide to do while retrieving the diary they ask you to get, respond with "I've done nothing." to Pilika to get the better prize and the **No One Likes My Pets, Kupo...** achievement.

+**Marauder in the Mines** (Hunts): You can also take this hunt on as you head into the mines to defeat the Rocktoise if you wish.
+Talk to Aekom near the mine entrance to start the hunt.
+- Nidhogg will be at Lhusu Mines: Transitway 1 near the main split path.
+You'll probably see the giant blue snake as soon as you enter the zone.
+Using the Tank, DPS, Healer combo will continue to aid you here.
+Note that the healer may have trouble keeping up with Cure spells if that is all that's available so supplement by the tank using Hi-Potions or Potions.
+It's also a good idea to have a gambit for treating poison, though if you don't have the slots available, feel free to manually use Antidotes.
+- Nidhogg is weak to Fire!
+You probably have the Fire spell, AND you may even have the Oil spell!
+Make use of that weakness and the 3x damage boost from Oil.
+- As with other hunt monsters, Nidhogg will increase attack frequency, physical power, physical defense, and speed as it's HP gets low.
+- After your victory and talking to Aekom again, the Seeq will give you a Great Serpentskin.
+This item is needed for the **Covered Up In Flowers/Treasure Hunter Mog** quests!
+DO NOT SELL IT!!!

+**Cartographer (cont'd)**: After going to see the Marquis and a bunch of cutscenes, you'll be onboard the Leviathan, receiving the map of the area.

+**Spellsinger** (Sky Pirate's Den): I unlocked it while onboard Dreadnought Leviathan but you mileage will vary depending on how much you are using spells.

+### Proof of Royal Lineage ➡️ Power of Dawn

+**Tale of the Forgotten Grimoire** (Inventory?
+Side Quest?): When you buy your first Forgotten Grimoire from the bazaar, this will unlock.
+I happened to buy my first one after doing a bit of grinding of skeletons in the Lhusu Mines after the events on the Dreadnought Leviathan and selling the loot.

+**Ivalice Explorer (cont'd)**: After checking in with the Marquis and the cutscenes that follow, you'll be at Dalmasca Westersand: The Western Divide.
+Touch the Teleport Save Crystal to register a new teleport spot.

+**Sister's Path (cont'd)** After leaving Bhujerba finally, ready to head to Raithwall's Tomb, you can return to Rabanastre to respond to the next thing  discusses.
+To stay on the path toward the Runeblade, when Ktjn says, "I knew my choice would bring hardship, yet...", respond with "You should've thought it through."

+**Of the Highest Grade!** (Side Quest): I hadn't done the Cluckatrice hunt yet so I made my way back to Giza Plains and the giant dusk crystals were shining again.
+Talking to Masyua will let you charge up a new sunstone.
+All you need to do is go around to the shining dusk crystals again (marked on your map as well).
+When you charge your sunstone, the dusk crystal goes dark and the opposite crystal on the other side of the plains will light up.
+You can either circle around the zones to charge your sunstone to 100%, or you can go back and forth between two alternating stones.
+Either way, once at 100%, return to Masyua again and give the sunstone to her to get the reward and the achievement.
+As the description states, make sure you have the room for the reward.
+I assume this is due to how the set developer determined that the sunstone was fully charged.

+**Little Love on the Big Plains** (Hunts): The Cluckatrice and its three Chickatrices are a tough fight at lower levels.
+I waited until after Bhujerba so that I could have higher levels, better weapons and armor, and more skills to work with before the fight.
+To get the mark to appear, you must clear out all of the fiends in Giza Plains: Gizas North Bank.
+Once done, leave the zone (if you go back to the village you can save just before hand) and return to find one of the Chickatrices.
+If you attack it, the Cluckatrice and other chicks will join in on the fight!
+- First thing prior to engaging is to ensure that you have adequate defenses on your tank and make sure that they engage first.
+If you are using a spellcaster, make sure that you don't use Aero type spells if you have them.
+They are weak to Earth spells, but you may not have them this early.
+With all of these enemies, expect to be taking a ton of damage quickly.
+Make sure you have a dedicated healer.
+- Quickenings can be very useful.
+Once all of the marks are gathered around, let loose!
+I would recommend targeting the Cluckatrice since it has the most HP.
+Getting a decent chain could nearly or completely take it out and do decent damage to the chicks to make wiping them up easy.
+- The Cluckatrice can cause a variety of status ailments.
+If you have unlocked Remedy Lore licenses, you probably have a few vials of Remedy by now to clear up Petrify or Slow statuses.
+- The Cluckatrice will attack much more quickly at less than 20% health so if the quickenings and follow up Concurrence doesn't eliminate it, finish the job quickly.
+- Of course, you may have Seitengrat by now as well.
+I won't mention it any more after this, but there is no restriction for using it with the Hunts.
+So, feel free to go wild with it, I guess. 🤷‍♂️
+- After turning in the hunt results and getting the reward (and achievement), sell the Rainbow Egg to unlock a Hi-Potion Pack in the bazaar.
+A worthy investment!